fs-linguistics/Fachschaft-Planning/README.md

 # Next meeting(s):

-- Nov 3 6:00PM, in FS room, Room 049 Keplerstrasse 2
+- Nov 10 6:00PM, in FS room, Room 049 Keplerstrasse 2

 # Agenda for next time
--Book club and other non-alcoholic activites for nerds and non-grass touchers
+- Book club and other non-alcoholic activites for nerds and non-grass touchers
+- Update on website progress help

 ---